Advik-Gupta/papers-codechef/CONTRIBUTING.md

 ## Submit a Pull Request

-- **Open a Pull Request:** On the forked repository, open a pull request and set the **base branch** to `staging` to submit your changes for review.
+- **[Submit your pull request](https://github.com/CodeChefVIT/papers-codechef/compare):** Please, fill in the Pull Request template - it will help us better understand the PR and increase the chances of it getting merged quickly.

-- **Request a review:** Wait for a organization member to review your PR.
+An organization member will review the PR and discuss changes you might have to make before merging it.
 Any new changes you push to your branch will be automatically attached to the PR.

 ---